-Six objectives have been prioritized to achieve the Sector's overarching goal.
-The Water Sector Coordination Unit is responsible for the overall coordination of the sector wide programme based on these objectives as follows:
+As such, six (6) End-of-Sector-Plan-Outcomes (ESPOs) have been identified to achieve the Sector's Long Term Outcome.
+The Water and Sanitation Sector Coordination Division (WSSSCD) within the Ministry of Natural Resources and Environment (MNRE) is responsible for the overall coordination of the sector wide programmes based on these ESPOs as follows:

-- To strengthen sector governance to guide and sustain sector developments
+- Strengthen sector governance to guide and sustain sector developments

-- To improve watershed management and reliability of water resource data through integrated water resource management;
+- Improve watershed management and reliability of water resource data through integrated water resource management;

-- To increase access and improved provision of reliable, clean and affordable water supply;
+- Increase access and improved provision of reliable, clean and affordable water supply;

-- To improve surveillance of drinking water quality and water borne diseases
+- Improve surveillance of drinking water quality and water borne diseases

-- To increase access to improved basic sanitation and hygiene practices
+- Increase access to improved basic sanitation and hygiene practices

-- To strengthen effectiveness of flood mitigation measures to reduce incidence and magnitude of flooding in the CBD.
+- Strengthen effectiveness of flood mitigation measures to reduce incidence and magnitude of flooding in the CBD.